 1. How many records (rows) does the above table store, and how many fields (columns or attributes) are in each record?

+Answer: 8 records / rows with 5 fields in each record

 2. What problem would you encounter if you wanted to list the records in order of the manager’s last name, or if you sometimes wanted to omit the first name or middle name?
 Show the table structure of an altered table that will correct this problem?
 Show all columns in this revised table.

+Answer: the Project Manager field contains a value that is the full name of a manager, thus by searching by the last name the value would be incomplete and the record would not be found.
+To correct this one would have to create two more attributes or columns and divide the full name into first, middle and last name of project manager.